WinVector/vtreat/Examples/Multinomial/MultinomialExample.md

     ##           significance value greater.
 Defaults to NULL or off.
     ##
     ## collarProb: what fraction of the data (pseudo-probability) to collar
-    ##           data at if doCollar is set during 'prepare.treatmentplan'.
+    ##           data at if doCollar is set during 'prepare.multinomial_plan'.
     ##
     ## codeRestriction: what types of variables to produce (character array of
     ##           level codes, NULL means no restriction).